dvpatel/nginx_okta/README.md

 curl -H “Authorization: Bearer <okta_access_token>” -kv https://localhost:8443/api/watchlist/1
 ```

 The token validation service will validate the Okta access_token before processing the sample API request.
+On successful validation, watchlist will be returned to the client.

 To successfully run this example, the Nginx web server will need to be configured and running with auth_request module.
 Please refer to nginx documentation for installation and setup details.
 Also refer to nginx-conf subproject for sample configuration that includes auth_req and proxy_pass modules for the intercepting filter.